lgblgblgb/xep128/README.md

 You also need GNU variant of make (BSD make probably won't work).
 And of course a C compiler, gcc (it should be OK with LLVM's clang as well, however I haven't tried that, and also you need to modify Makefile).
-You may want to install the mentioned packages, just to be sure:
+You may want to install the mentioned packages, just to be sure (remember, if you are not the root user, you may need to do it with command 'sudo'):

  apt-get install libsdl2-dev make gcc wget